pra-android/Asynchrnous-Programming/README.md

 >>
 >> Async-If you will add async before the body of the function it makes your function asynchrnous.
 >>
->> Await-It gives you the complete result of the asynchrnous expression.
+>> Await-It gives you the complete result of the asynchronous expression.

 #### TO RUN THE PROGRAMME